-2020 2021 2022
+2021 2022 2023

 Trust Land Consolidation Fund Actual Estimate Estimate

-Land Purchases \$86,654 \$98,895 \$27,901
+Land Purchases \$63,076 \$78,690 \$0

-Implementation/Administrative Costs \$14,034 \$13,750 \$13,862
+Implementation/Administrative Costs \$11,637 \$10,380 \$1,230

-Total \$100,688 \$156,366 \$79,445
+Total \$74,713 \$89,070 \$1,230

 Indian Education Scholarship Holding g Fund

-^{}The LBBP transferred a cumulative amount of \$60 million to the Cobell Education Scholarship Fund effective March 2017, which was the maximum amount that the program could contribute under the terms of the Settlement Agreement.
+\The LBBP transferred a cumulative amount of \$60 million to the Cobell Education Scholarship Fund effective March 2017, which was the maximum amount that the program could contribute under the terms of the Settlement Agreement.

-In FY 2020, the LBBP surpassed \$1.5 billion in cumulative land sales paying over \$86 million to landowners who accepted offers resulting in nearly 97,000 fractional interests purchased (nearly 176,000 equivalent acres consolidated).
+In FY 2021, the LBBP surpassed \$1.5 billion in cumulative land sales paying over \$86 million to landowners who accepted offers resulting in nearly 97,000 fractional interests purchased (nearly 176,000 equivalent acres consolidated).

-As of FY 2020, the LBBP has paid landowners over \$1.54 billion and it has created or increased tribal ownership in over 49,000 tracts of allotted land - with nearly 1,800 of those tracts reaching 100 percent tribal trust ownership.
+As of FY 2020, the LBBP has paid landowners over \$1.54 billion, and it has created or increased Tribal ownership in over 49,000 tracts of allotted land - with nearly 1,800 of those tracts reaching 100 percent Tribal trust ownership.
 The LBBP has acquired nearly 983,000 interests, which is a 33 percent reduction in total purchasable fractional interests identified by the LBBP in 2013.
-The LBBP has restored the equivalent of more than 2.7 million acres of land to tribal trust ownership.
+The LBBP has restored the equivalent of more than 2.7 million acres of land to Tribal trust ownership.

-In FY 2021, the LBBP continues to mail offers for interests at scheduled locations.
-The LBBP estimates that it will acquire approximately 60,000 fractional interests and total payments to landowners will be approximately \$99 million.
-In addition, the LBBP estimates it will transfer the equivalent of more than 111,000 acres of land to tribal trust ownership.
+In FY 2021, the LBBP continued to mail offers for interests at scheduled locations.
+The LBBP acquired approximately 60,000 fractional interests and total payments to landowners were in excess of \$63 million.
+In addition, the LBBP transferred the equivalent of more than 92,000 acres of land to Tribal trust ownership.

 The LBBP will continue working to reduce land ownership fractionation in FY 2022 by continuing implementation efforts as several locations while also planning to conclude its land consolidation efforts by November 2022.
 The Program will ensure that ample appraisals are completed to help utilize as much of the remaining funds as possible for land consolidation.
-The LBBP will continue operations in FY 2022 and will contact tribes individually as resources allow for any implementations beyond the Program's announced schedule.
+The LBBP will continue operations in FY 2022 and will contact Tribes individually as resources allow for any implementations beyond the Program's announced schedule.
 The LBBP estimates that it will acquire more than 16,000 fractional interests and that total payments to landowners will exceed more than \$27 million.
-In addition, the LBBP estimates it will transfer the equivalent of more than 12,000 acres of land to tribal trust ownership.
+In addition, the LBBP estimates it will transfer the equivalent of more than 12,000 acres of land to Tribal trust ownership.
 The LBBP will continue to effectively manage implementation (administrative) costs and perform an orderly wind down and closure of the Program by November 2022.